ruocwang/ruocwang.github.io/index.md

 ## Outreach

 - **VC/Startups** I've been interviewing for VC positions.
 If you are in VC/Startup business and for any reason is looking for people with domain knowledge in A.I., I'd be delighted to have a chat with you.
-- [[**Prospective Students**]()] I am currently leading a Research Alliance to pursue targeted topics in large-scale text-based generative models (LLMs, Diffusion Models).
+- [[**Prospective Students**]()] I formed and am leading a Research Alliance to pursue targeted topics in large-scale text-based generative models (LLMs, Diffusion Models).
 Qualified students will be joining this team and under the direct supervision of Prof. [Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/), Prof. [Tianyi Zhou](https://tianyizhou.github.io/), Prof. [Minhao Cheng](https://cmhcbb.github.io/) and myself.
 For more information on our culture and management style, please refer to this temporary onboarding [slides](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).
 If you are interested, please send an application to [my email](ruocwang@g.ucla.edu) and attach your resume, publication record, and 1-2 paragraph justifying your area of interests in AIGC (digging into technical details are more than welcome!).

 ## News